Nandakishore695/Basic-React-Example-For-Beginner/README.md

 export default MyComponent;
 ```

-**21.What is useCallback hook in react?**
+**21. What is useCallback hook in react?**
-- useCallback is a hook that will return a memoized the callback function that only changes if one of the dependencies has changed.
+- useCallback is a hook that will return a memorized callback function that only changes if one of the dependencies has changed.
 ```
 import React, {useState, useCallback} from 'react';
 function App() {